 Carolyn Y. Jackson brings to the Mayor's Office more than 38 years of municipal experience.
 Ms. Jackson has worked in the Office of Planning and Economic Development, the Building Department’s Board of Appeals, Housing Code Enforcement, the Assessors Office and the Police Department. where she provided clerical and administrative support.

 As the executive assistant to the Mayor, Jackson provides daily office support; which includes calendar management and the coordination of office logistics.
 Jackson also handles information management, coordinates proclamations, assists departmental staff and constituents in conducting business with the Mayor's Office, as well as working closely with the Chief of Staff on special projects.

-As Mayoral Aides, Moss is involved in a broad range of day-to-operations and activities and acts as direct support to the Communications Director.
-He is a liaison to residents, elected officials, local businesses, community groups and organizations, federal and state agencies.
-Moss also represent the Mayor in public forums.
+As Mayoral Aide, Molly Shea is involved in a broad range of day-to-day operations and activities, and acts as direct support to the Communications Director.
+She is a liaison to residents, elected officials, local businesses, community groups and organizations, federal and state agencies.
+Shea also represent the Mayor in public forums.
 Mayoral Aides are assigned to work with specific neighborhood associations within the city, though they will be familiar with all of them.

 Marrero has previously served as a district legislative aide to former State Representative Cheryl Coakley-Rivera and is a former clerical coordinator for the New North Citizens’ Council.
 In total Marrero has over 20 years in customer service administration.